-- Interpreter: Applicants may bring ONE interpreter if they do not speak English or Swahili well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+- Interpreter: Applicants may bring ONE interpreter if they do not speak English or Portuguese well enough to conduct an interview.
+Interpreters should not be related to the applicant. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.

-Attorneys are not permitted to accompany clients into the waiting room or to their interview.
+Attorneys are not permitted to accompany clients to their interview.
+They may sit in the waiting room only.